HaoGroup-ProtContLib/Protein-Contaminant-Libraries-for-DDA-and-DIA-Proteomics/README.md

 About HaoGroup:

-We are an academic research group focused on biological mass spectrometry at the Chemistry Department in George Washington University, Washington, D.C.
+We are an academic research group focused on biological mass spectrometry at the Chemistry Department at the University of Maryland.

 Quantitative analysis of biomolecules offers a wealth of clues to understand cell biology and disease mechanisms.
 Mass spectrometry (MS) has become a central technology to study biomolecules such as proteins, peptides, lipids, and small molecule metabolites.
 Our research focuses on developing novel and improved bioanalytical methods using LC-MS platforms and applying the combination of analytical chemistry, bioinformatics, and cell biology approaches to study human diseases, in particular, neurodegenerative diseases.